soenneker/soenneker.blazor.apiclient/.github/SECURITY.md

-# Security Policy
+﻿# Security Policy

 ## Reporting a Vulnerability

-If you discover a security vulnerability, **do not create a public GitHub issue.**
+If you discover a security vulnerability, **do not create a public GitHub issue or discussion.**

-Instead, report it privately by using GitHub’s [private vulnerability reporting tool](https://github.com/soenneker/soenneker.blazor.apiclient/security/advisories/new)
+Instead, report it privately using this repository�s [GitHub private vulnerability reporting tool](https://github.com/soenneker/soenneker.blazor.apiclient/security/advisories/new).

 When reporting, include as much detail as possible to help us triage effectively:
 - A description of the vulnerability and its context